johanley/special-relativity-core/README.md

 **Characterizing the motion of a mass-particle in SR requires two additional items.**
 In the Newtonian world, the history of a mass-particle in a given grid is described by its position vector <b>r</b>(t) and its derivatives, velocity <b>v</b>(t) and acceleration <b>a</b>(t).

-In SR, there are 2 additional items characterizing the history of a mass-particle in a given grid:
+In SR, there are 2 additional items one can attach to the history of a mass-particle with respect to a given grid:
   - a proper-time (because *time* is relative)
-  - an orientation (because *geometry* is relative - kinematic rotation)
+  - an orientation (because *geometry* is relative)

 Both proper-time and orientation are defined only as *differences* with respect to some chosen initial condition.

 **Transformations almost always come in two variants, characterized by the sign of some quantity.**
 (For example, see this article on <a href='https://en.wikipedia.org/wiki/Active_and_passive_transformation'>active and passive transformations</a>.)